masternet

 Wilderness therapy is a popular form of treatment that over 10,000 families turn to each year to treat troubled teens' emotional, behavioral, and psychological issues.
 That said, the veracity of the treatment itself is complicated.

-In terms of therapeutic value, wilderness therapy as a concept is scientifically backed by evidence-based research and a growing number of leading experts in the field of teenage behavioral science.
-While there haven’t been a lot of studies published on the treatment’s veracity, anecdotal and empirical evidence is mounting.
+Regarding therapeutic value, wilderness therapy as a concept is scientifically backed by evidence-based research and a growing number of leading experts in the field of teenage behavioral science.
+While few studies haven’t been published on the treatment’s veracity, anecdotal and empirical evidence is mounting.

 Whether a particular wilderness therapy program is effective depends on the company.
 As previously mentioned, the quality and reputations of wilderness therapy programs vary greatly.
 However, those with a highly trained staff and evidence-based treatment curriculum are generally highly effective in providing long-lasting behavioral and psychological improvements in enrolled troubled teens.